benjaminsnorris/bennorris.com/_posts/2020-11-09-human-or-robot.md

 ## Wrap up

 This week included a lot of growth for me.
 Living with OCD poses real challenges at times, and there are definite ups and downs.
-Early in the week, I had the pleasure of attending an alumni group meeting with others who went through the [OCD and Anxiety Treatment Center](https://www.theocdandanxietytreatmentcenter.com).
+Early in the week, I had the pleasure of attending an alumni group meeting with others who went through [The OCD and Anxiety Treatment Center](https://bennorris.com/tags/toatc/).
 A key message I took from the meeting was to remember the skills that we learned in treatment, one of the most crucial for me being self-compassion.
 I think that is a good one for all of us to remember.